Anti–climactic

 Crude oil

-Crude oil and its use are the third theme, with a focus on the link between its obtainment and the environment.
+Crude oil and its use are the third theme, focusing on the link between its obtainment and the environment and tracking the messy footprint of our petroleum reliance.

 Sources: